 The rates are generally fixed with the notable exception of the shared-risk/shared-gain provisions that apply to most employees who entered SERS membership since 1/1/11.
 If SERS investments fail to achieve the assumed rate of return over a number of years; or conversely, if SERS investments outperform the assumed rate of return over a number of years, the employee rate could increase or decrease.
 Although no changes have occurred yet, the employee rate could change in the future as follows:

 For most employees who enter SERS membership between 1/1/11 and 12/31/18, the rate may change by 0.5% every three years and by no more than 2% overall.
 The next possible rate change is in July 2020, considering investment performance for calendars years 2011 through 2019.

 For most employees who enter SERS membership on or after 1/1/19, the rate may change by 0.75% every three years and by no more than 3% overall.
 The first possible rate change is in July 2023, considering investment performance for calendar years 2020 through 2022.

 Employer Contribution Rates

-Employer contribution rates are certified by the SERS Board annually, typically in April of each year to become effective the following fiscal year beginning in June.
+The SERS Board certifies the employer contribution rates each year, typically in April, to become effective the following fiscal year beginning in July.

-In some cases, however, the actuarially calculated employer contribution rate has been set or adjusted by Pennsylvania law.
+In some years, however, the actuarially calculated employer contribution rate has been changed by Pennsylvania law.